 Q #28) What is meant by trigger?

-Ans: Trigger is one of the very important codes or programs which get executed automatically in response to the events that occur in a table or a view.
-Eg: If a new record is inserted in an employee database then the data gets created automatically in the related tables like salary, department and roles tables.
+Answer: Trigger is one of the very important codes or programs which get executed automatically in response to the events that occur in a table or a view.
+For Example, If a new record is inserted in an employee database then the data gets created automatically in the related tables like salary, department and roles tables.

-Ans: Stored Procedure is a group of SQL statements in the form of a function which has some unique name and is stored in a relational database management systems(RDBMS) and can be accessed whenever required.
+Answer: Stored Procedure is a group of SQL statements in the form of a function that has some unique name and is stored in relational database management systems(RDBMS) and can be accessed whenever required.

 Q #30) What is RDBMS?